WadeDerby/blog/_posts/2019-02-28-guide-to-becoming-a-front-end-web-developer.md

     There is no workaround this one.
 You have to read to know.
 So read!
 Read as many articles you can on UI and UX and developing user-centred designs.
 Reading tutorials on building layouts, using grids and flexbox, in web pages.
 Read about building responsive websites.

-4. Learn Vanilla JavaScript
+4. Learn JavaScript

     It’s important to grasp a good understanding of JavaScript although you may not rely heavily on it to build webpages.
-A decent knowledge of JavaScript will greatly enhance your web pages interactivity, especially if you intend to build Progressive Web Apps, you’d need knowledge in JavaScript. https://www.freecodecamp.org/ is still a valuable resource.
+A decent knowledge of JavaScript will greatly enhance your web pages interactivity, especially if you intend to build Progressive Web Apps, you’d need knowledge in JavaScript. https://www.freecodecamp.org is still a valuable resource.
 A book I’d recommend is JavaScript: The Definitive Guide by David Flanagan.
 It is a very good book for those without prior programming experience.

 5. Learn Version Control